laurencer/typedsql/README.md

       FROM ${transactions} t
         INNER JOIN ${accounts} a ON t.account_id = a.id
         INNER JOIN ${customers} c ON a.primary_customer_id = c.id
-      WHERE t.type = "Credit"
+      WHERE t.type = ${transactionType} AND t.year = ${year}
       GROUP BY c.id, MONTH(t.date)
     """
 }

 ```

-The `query` is checked for validity at compile time (e.g. if you have a syntax error or reference an invalid source then it will be caught by the Scala compiler).
+The `query` is checked for validity at compile time (e.g. if you have a syntax error or reference an invalid source/parameter then it will be caught by the Scala compiler).

 The macro also adds a new case class to `TransactionSummary` called `Row` which represents the output schema of the query and looks something like (nb. field names are converted to *Camel Case* for ease of use):